Mythbusters123/blog.themyth.dev/content/every_operating_system.md

   - Open about data collection.
   - UNIX-like.
 - Cons
-  - Cannot remove bloatware at all.
+  - Cannot remove bloatware at all except in some extreme circumstances.
   - Not very compatible with non-Apple certified hardware.
   - Very hard or impossible to repair/upgrade.
   - Hard to virtualize.